zh1huang/tp/docs/DeveloperGuide.md

 The sequence diagram below shows how selling items is implemented.
 ![](diagrams/Implementation_SellItems.svg)

+1. When program invokes `SellCommand#execute()`, `SellCommand` object validates the itemID from user input by trying to get the item from the `ShelfList` through `ShelfList#getItem(itemID)`.
+2. Once it gets the item, `SellCommand` calls `SalesManager#sell()` to mark the item as sold.
+   <br> In `SalesManager#sell()`:
+   1. It will try to get the `originalShelf` where the item to be sold belongs to
+   2. Then delete the sold item from the `originalShelf` by the shelf name
+   3. The function will first prepare to store the details of the soldItem
+      * By calling `ShelfList#getShelf("soldItems")` to get the shelf called `soldItems` represented by `soldItemsShelf` to store the records of all soldItems.
+      * Also, details of Item to be sold will be constructed as a new `SoldItem` object, represented by `newSoldItem`
+   4. The `newSoldItem` will then be added to the `soldItemsShelf` via `Shelf#addItem(newSoldItem)`.
+3. Once the above steps are done, SalesManager will return a `finishedMessage`, which will then be passed back to `CLIverShelf` for printing.

 #### Design considerations:

 * Aspect: How to determine the sale time